Foxsterx3/Teclast_F6_PRO_Hackintosh/README.md

 ### I am not responsible for any damages you may cause

-- Complete EFI packs are available in the releases page.
 - I will try my best to keep the repo updated with the latest kexts and OpenCore version.
-- Please **do not clone or download** the main branch for daily use: it may include **unstable code** just because it is my repository.
 - This EFI is configured only for Catalina for now.
 - With every EFI update you retrieve from here please remember to go through the post install guide.
 - Is the first time that i do a hackintosh (all in 5 days, i really need to sleep).